-Cryosphere 2015 is the result.
-Its steering committee includes a number of former climate ambassadors from around the world, as well as a “science pool” of eminent cryosphere scientists.
+Cryosphere 2015 was the result.
+Its steering committee included a number of former climate ambassadors from around the world, as well as a “science pool” of eminent cryosphere scientists.

-This group has indentified five key global and immediate threats from cryosphere climate change, and will focus a series of regionally-specific Chatham House rules meetings on direct dialogue concerning these threats and the urgency of the needed international response.
-The five threats are: irreversible sea-level rise related to Antarctic and Greenland instability; loss of water resources due to land glacier melt; accelerated warming from Arctic permafrost and seabed hydrate collapse; fisheries loss from polar ocean acidification; and accelerated warming from loss of reflective Arctic sea ice.
+This group identified five key global and immediate threats from cryosphere climate change: irreversible sea-level rise related to Antarctic and Greenland instability; loss of water resources due to land glacier melt; accelerated warming from Arctic permafrost and seabed hydrate collapse; fisheries loss from polar ocean acidification; and accelerated warming from loss of reflective Arctic sea ice.

-Simultaneously, the project is developing informational material accessible both to busy policy makers, and the general public.
-It is in contact with a number of leading non-profit organizations, who will use these materials in their own international and domestic public campaigns leading up to COP-21 in Paris.
-Cryosphere 2015/ICCI will also hold more public seminars in connection with major environmental meetings, such as COP-20 in Lima and the annual Bonn negotiations, and participates in the UNSYG’s Climate Summit in New York.
-It additionally will coordinate new modeling to integrate long-term (CO2) and near-term (short-lived climate forcer) approaches in cryosphere regions.
+Simultaneously, the project is developed informational material accessible both to busy policy makers, and the general public.
+It was in contact with a number of leading non-profit organizations, who used these materials in their own international and domestic public campaigns leading up to COP-21 in Paris.
+Cryosphere 2015/ICCI also held more public seminars in connection with major environmental meetings, such as COP-20 in Lima and the annual Bonn negotiations, and participated in the UNSYG’s Climate Summit in New York.

 - More scientifically-based, and therefore more ambitious, commitments in the Paris 2015 climate agreement by key countries and leaders, especially the U.S., European Commission, China, India, Canada and Australia.